ThomWright/pokedex/README.md

 # Pokemon

-A simple service which serves up information about Pokemon, included translated descriptions.
+A simple service which serves up information about Pokemon, including translated descriptions.

 ## Running instructions